atomray/dslr-scanning/README.md

 Long story short - I recently picked up a medium format film camera and discovered that scanning the negatives is not as straightforward as I had hoped.
-While researching I discovered that many people use old DSLRcameras to capture a digital image of the negative.
+While researching I discovered that many people use old DSLR cameras to capture a digital image of the negative.
-And some take multiple images and stitch them together which, given what I was working with, I decided to experiment with.
+And some take multiple images and stitch them together which, given what I am working with, I decided to experiment with.
 As it is tedious I thought it would be a good opportunity to learn a bit about Arduino and automate parts of the process.

 This respository contains notes and code and will be updated as I progress.
 It is definitely a work in progress.